 While these two sites tell the story of the union and the man who brought it to life, the district doesn’t end there.
 Further down the street you’ll find the Port Union Historical Museum, which tells the story of everyday life in the town and how Coaker and the Union weaved themselves through the experience of the ordinary fisherman and his family.
 Just past that you’ll find the Shipbuilder’s Park, a green space dedicated to the shipbuilding of the union.
 And finally, on the hill overlooking the town, you’ll find Sir William Coaker Monument Cemetery which hosts an impressive monument to the man.

-Port Union Historical Museum
+Port Union Historical Museum.

 While Coaker died relatively early at the age of 67 in 1938, his influence can be found in the decades afterwards.
 His efforts in the labour movement elevated the consciousness of the average fisherman, who demanded more for their labour and for their lives and families.
 He was mentor to Joey Smallwood, the most influential figure in the movement for Newfoundland and Labrador to join Canada as the tenth province in 1949.
 The FPU lasted until 1977 and the Fisherman’s Advocate published until 1980, but his influence is still felt in many ways, whether we look at workers’ rights, the strength of rural Newfoundland, or even the province’s place in Canada.